shareish/shareish/README.md

 ## Demonstration server

-A demonstration server hosted by the University of Liège is available at https://shareish.org/
+A public server hosted by the University of Liège is available at https://shareish.org/

 ## Installation
 Shareish can be installed in development mode for local tests and development ("Local development with Docker-compose (on your own computer)") or in production mode on a server ("Installation for deployment on a production server").
 See below for relevant installation instructions.